sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 But (and by now you should know where this is going) something felt _off_.
 While Campaigns worked and we had customers using it and saying they loved it, we also noticed that our colleagues had problems using it, often hesitating to admit that they were confused with the workflow.
-Some of the questions we got: why JSON (yes, we made users write JSON by hand)?
+Some of the questions we got were: why JSON (yes, we made users write JSON by hand)?
 Why can't I put everything in that JSON file?
 Why do I have to switch to the web UI?
 And, what if I want to update the changes?